 Inspired by San Francisco's classic steak and seafood establishments, Triple George is hugely popular with business lunchers – though a...

 770 Las Vegas Blvd N · interesting places nearby

 Experience the outdoor displays through a fascinating walking tour ($15) of the newly unveiled Neon Boneyard Park, where irreplaceable vintage neon signs – the original art form of Las Vegas – spend their retirement.
-At press time, the museum was expanding their digs and hoped to add a self-guided component in 2012; until then, be sure to reserve your tour at least one to two weeks in advance.
+At press time, the museum was expanding its digs and hoped to add a self-guided component; until this is in place, be sure to reserve your tour at least a few weeks in advance.

 Stroll around downtown come evening (when the neon comes out to play) to discover the free, self-guided component of the ‘museum.’
 You’ll find delightful al-fresco galleries of restored vintage neon signs, including sparkling genie lamps, glowing martini glasses and 1940s motel marquees.
 The biggest assemblages are found on the 3rd St cul-de-sac just north of Fremont St.